AlanJoji/Calculator/README.md

 ## Description
 **Calculator Application**
-A Calculator application using Python.
+A calculator application using Python.
 Implemented using Tkinter GUI.